Skip to content

 There's no obligation to take long pulls on the front.
 If you're having a bad day, sit in and do shorter turns.
 If you're new and not confident, say so.
 What irritates experienced riders is the person who sits on the back for 50km and then attacks on the final hill.

-If you're not pulling through, let people know.
 "I'm sitting in today, sorry lads" goes a long way.
+I've said it myself on days when the legs weren't there.
+Nobody minded.
 Honesty is always respected more than pretending.

 Don't Attack the Club Run